amansingh1701/dimwit-chatbox/README.md

-A SPA (Single page application) where when a user sends a message in the chat view, the same message will be echoed back which will be shown as the response message from the mirror chatbot in the chat window.# Getting Started with Create React App
+Hello, This is a SPA (Single page application) where when a user sends a message in the chat view, the same message will be echoed back which will be shown as the response message from the mirror chatbot in the chat window.# Getting Started with Create React App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts

 In the project directory, you can run:

+### `npm i`

+To install all the packages

 ### `npm start`

 Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000] to view it in your browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `Features of the App`
+1. The Chatbot will start with asking your name, then proceed onto with the mirroring of the messages you send.
+2. You can attach any form of images in the chat (.png, .jpeg, .gif etc)
+3. You can delete the message by pressing the delete icon at the top.
+4. The chat will be restored after refresh with all the messages
+3. You can send messages either by pressing enter or pressing the send button.
+4. The design is responsive.
+5. You can only send a text message or a picture at a time.

+### `Coding Style and Component Layout`
+~Tried to follow the Airbnb's React/JSX Style Guide : https://github.com/airbnb/javascript/tree/master/react#basic-rules ~ Used localStorage to store the chats(images and texts) ~App
+    |
+Chat(pages)
+    |
+1. InputMessage to input messages
+2. MessageReceived to show the sent messages
+3. MessagesSent to show the messages sent by the ChatBot
+4. Header to show the header with delete chat functionality

 ### `npm test`